dsiufl/www.dsiufl.org-2016/_members/oleary_gavin.md

 With DSI he helped organize the 2015 Spring and Fall Symposiums, and presented a workshop on algorithmic trading with [Quantopian](https://www.quantopian.com).

+Since graduating UF in December 2015, Gavin has worked on business intelligence projects at Crowley Maritime and is now an Operations Analyst at Goldman Sachs.
+He currently lives in Hong Kong with his wife, Marissa.

 Loves:

 <li>Quantitative Finance</li>